Thefrank/freebsd-port-sooners/Ombi_Installation_TrueNAS_GUI.md

 ## Troubleshooting
  - `System.Net.Sockets.SocketException (43): Protocol not supported`
    - Make sure you have `VNET` turned on for your jail.
+   - If you do not use `VNET` then setting `ip6=inherit` for the jail should also fix this.
  - `libe_sqlite3` errors
    - In rare cases, the installer might fail to make the symbolic link needed to run Ombi.
 Try `ln -s /usr/local/lib/libsqlite3.so /usr/local/lib/libe_sqlite3.so`